 Step 2: Rip the ladder rungs to width

 Draw a line at 2” or so down the middle of the boards that you will be ripping in half.
+You can see in the video how quick a speed square makes this step!
 Remove any nails that would be in the path of the table saw blade along that line.
 You could switch your blade if you don’t want to ruin a good one, just in case you cut some hidden nails.